Home / Seasonal Guides / Summer Guide Archive / Family Experiences You Can’t Miss at Wawa Welcome America 2026

 Photo courtesy of Wawa Welcome America

-Catch a dazzling fireworks show on the Delaware River waterfront on June 27, 2026 from 8 pm–10 pm, featuring a free yacht rock concert.
+Catch a dazzling fireworks show on the Delaware River waterfront on June 27, 2026 from 8 pm–10 pm, along with a free yacht rock concert.
 Fireworks are set to begin at 9:30 pm.
-The festivities will conclude with the One Philly Unity Concert for America on July 4.
-This is the nation’s largest free concert, presenting a once-in-a-lifetime fireworks show above the Philadelphia Museum of Art.

 Block Parties and Festivals

-On July 2, 2026, gather with friends and family for the Red, White, & Blue To-Do celebration commemorating a day of “pomp and parade”.
+On July 2, 2026, gather with friends and family for the Red, White, & Blue To-Do celebration.
+It promises a day of “pomp and parade”.
 Enjoy vibrant displays of patriotic celebration such as bell ringings, museum and historic site openings, and the flag-raising ceremony with Betsy Ross.
 A parade featuring wagon floats, drill teams, dance troupes, and families will highlight the rich diversity of Philadelphia.

 Photo courtesy of Wawa Welcome America